NASA spacecraft nears Red Planet on mission to detect 'marsquakes'

 Traveling 301 million miles (548 million km) from Earth, the Mars InSight spacecraft was due to reach its destination on the dusty, rock-strewn surface of the Red Planet at about 3 p.m.
 EST (2000 GMT).

+The mission control team at NASA's Jet Propulsion Laboratory (JPL) near Los Angeles prepared to conduct a final adjustment to the InSight's flight path on Sunday to maneuver the spacecraft closer toward its entry point over Mars.

-If all goes according to plan, InSight will streak into the pink Martian sky at 12,000 miles per hour (19,310 kilometers per hour).
+If all goes according to plan, InSight will streak into the pink Martian sky nearly 24 hours later at 12,000 miles per hour (19,310 kilometers per hour).
 Its 77-mile descent to the surface will be slowed by atmospheric friction, a giant parachute and retro rockets.
 When it lands 6-1/2 minutes later, it will be traveling a mere 5 mph (8 kph).

 The JPL controllers also expect to receive a photo of the probe's surroundings on the flat, smooth Martian plain close to the planet's equator called the Elysium Planitia.